ibm-cloud-docs/appid/tutorial-roles.md

   ```
   {: screen}

+## Try it out
+{: #trying}

+Now that your token contains all of your information, try signing in and viewing the access token.
+{: shortdesc}

+1. For testing purposes, create a Cloud Directory user by using the {{site.data.keyword.appid_short_notm}} GUI.

+  1. In the **Users** tab, click **Add User**.
+A form displays.
+  2. Enter a first and last name, an email, and password.
+  3. Click **Save**.

+2. Encode your client ID and secret.

+  1. In the **Service Credentials** tab of the {{site.data.keyword.appid_short_notm}} GUI, copy your client ID and Secret.
+  2. Use a base64 encoder to encode your authorization information.
+  3. Copy the output to use in the following command.

-4. Obtain your access token information.
+4. Sign in by using the APIs to obtain your access token information.
 The token returned is encoded.

   ```
   curl --request PUT \
   https://appid.ibm.cloud.com/oauth/v3/<tenant-ID>/token \
-  --header 'Authorization: Bearer <iam-access-token>' \
+  --header 'Authorization: Basic <encoded-clientID>:<encoded-client-secret>' \
   --header 'Content-Type: application/x-www-form-urlencoded' \
   --header `Accept: application/json`
   - d 'grant_type=password&username=<user-email>%40<user-email-domain>&password=<user-password>